just-the-docs/just-the-docs/operations/CLIENT_ONBOARDING.md

 ## Purpose

-This document outlines how to get started working with Countable at a high level.
+This document outlines how to get started working with Countable at a high level, in order to help new clients understand what to expect when working with Countable.

 ## Scope

+We summarize the high level steps involved in a project between Countable and our clients.

 ## Quoting Process